Papal majordomo: History

 After 1870, following the loss of the Papal states to reunited Italy, there was a great change in these conditions.
 The important office of the prefect was separated from that of the majordomo, and entrusted to the commission of cardinals appointed to administer the business affairs of the Holy See.
 The arrangement of Leo XIII was so far altered by Pius X, that the Cardinal Secretary of State was made Prefect of the Apostolic Palaces.
 Subordinate to him were the subprefect, the forriere maggiore, the cavallerizzo maggiore, the segreteria della prefettiora, the computisteria, the architetto and the juristic counsellors, forming in their corporate capacity, the divisional boards of direction of the palace administration.
 The museums and galleries were also entrusted to this body.

-The above-mentioned alteration by Leo XIII took place on 29 December 1891, after the prefecture had been separated by a Motu proprio of 7 December.
+The above-mentioned alteration by Leo XIII took place on 29 December 1891, after the prefecture had been separated by a motu proprio issued 7 December 1891.
 The rights of the Majordomo became as follows: He retained his old privilege of accompanying the Pope, and remained Governor of the Conclave.
 In this capacity he has the general control of the personnel of the palaces, and responsibility for the quiet and good order therein during the Conclave.
 In the Congresso Palatino (Palatine Commission), should it be hereafter convened, he got a seat and a vote.
 He conducted the Congregation of the Apostolic Hospice and was director of the Sistine Chapel Choir, the musical direction of which was in 1910 entrusted to Maestro Perosi.
 All ordinary and extraordinary religious functions in which the pope and papal court participate came under his arrangement and direction.
 The appointments of papal chamberlains were forwarded by him at the pope's order, and he distributed the annual medals to the members of the papal household.
 His earlier duty of issuing cards of admission to the galleries and museums for purposes of study and copying was withdrawn from him.
 The Majordomo as the chief Prelate of the Household has a distinctive dress and a free official residence in the papal palace.